Leadership demands more than than ever

 What worked in the past, isn't guaranteed to do so anymore.
 As people depend on you to take the lead, you cannot share personal doubts and dilemmas freely.

 These are the moments when you need clarity, support and a safe haven.
 Someone to entangle the situation with and help you use it to your advantage.
 When everyone is looking at you, you need someone to look after yourself.

 Strategic Executive Coaching is a tripartite cooperation between organization, executive and the coach.

 We understand the intricacies of your position and your business, and have an extensive knowledge on how to perform under pressure, while staying firmly grounded.
 Feeding your with cutting-edge insights and information.

-You're facing a difficult decision and your intellect is telling you something different than your gut.
+We help you become more effective as a leader in the specific context of your organization.
+Example: You're facing a difficult decision and your intellect is telling you something different than your gut.
 You have to get both aligned so you can take the decision with full conviction and communicate it equally powerful.

 Pressure is getting to you in a way that it didn't in the past.
 It's keeping you up at night and is starting to affect your performance and how you feel.
 Not yet visible to the outside world, but undeniably so.
 What's the cause and which mental and physical routines will get you back on top of your game?

 Your company gets a new ceo from outside.
 This completely changes the corporate pecking order and the playing field.
 How will you position yourself in this changed dynamic?